GJEL Accident Attorneys is an award-winning California Brain injury law firm.

 ● Motor vehicle accidents (14.3%).
 Car accidents are another common way a person’s brain becomes injured.
 Whiplash, which involves a severe jerk to the head, can cause a traumatic brain injury.
 Another way a brain injury might occur is if the head hits the steering wheel, dashboard, or airbag.

 ● Assaults (10.7%).
-The last category of common cause of brain injury is assaults.
+The last category of the common cause of brain injury is assault.
 This would occur during some type of physical attack.
 Domestic abuse is included in this category as is shaken baby syndrome.

 The remaining 19 percent of TBIs are attributed to unknown or “other” causes.